-Equally crucial to the “push” of training and development from employer to employee is the “pull” of demand from individuals within the organization.
+Equally crucial to the “push” of training and development from employer to employee is the “pull” of demand from individuals within the organisation.
 Whether workers’ motivation is to improve job performance, climb the corporate ladder, or gain marketable skills, they want personal and professional growth.
 In today’s world of work, surveys show that up to 48% of U.S. workers would switch to a new job if offered skills training opportunities.

 Fortunately, the simultaneous development of smart technology solutions lets companies rise to all these challenges.
 With the evolution of HR tech, employers have new ways to create and support a learning culture across all geographic locations at every employee level, from fontline staff to leadership positions.
 A corporate learning culture can also include people outside the company, potential recruits, and existing business partners.

 How a learning culture benefits everyone